devth/devth.github.com/_posts/beautiful-constraint.md

 title: Beautiful constraint
 categories: philosophy
 comments: true
+published: false
-excerpt: "Being able to do *anything* is rarely a good thing, whether you're an experienced developer or a 2-year-old child"
+excerpt: "The freedom to do anything you wish is rarely a good thing, whether you're an experienced developer or a 2-year-old child"
 image:
-  feature: on_learning_1024_256.jpg
+  feature: constraint_1200_300.jpg
-  teaser: on_learning_410_228.jpg
+  teaser: constraint_410_228.jpg
-  caption: Highline Singletrack, Rimrocks, Billings, MT.
-October 2014
+  caption: Oak Alley Plantation, Vacherie, LA.
+September 2014
 ---

 The freedom to do anything you wish is rarely a good thing, whether you're an